 So there you have it folks.
 A quick run down of the Margaret River wine region and our friends over at House of Cards.
 With over 250 days of sunshine a year, more than 100 top rated wineries in a 30 square mile radius, stunning beaches and national park to boot there really is no reason why you shouldn’t go check it out.

 If you are into your wine and looking to discover new regions and producers then Savage Vines is for you.
-We send you 2 or 3 sommelier selected wines’ a month, made by young independent producers from all over the world, directly to your home or office.
+We send you sommelier selected wines’ each month, made by young independent producers from all over the world, directly to your home or office.
 The idea is we introduce you to new wines so that you can start to get an appreciation for the different regions and styles.
-Prices start from £29.95 a month including delivery.
-Along with that, our members’ receive Spotify playlists, special deals on winery accommodation and exclusive Bring Your Own Bottle (BYOB) deals with restaurants.
+Prices start from £32.95 a month including delivery.
+Along with that, our members’ receive access to Spotify playlists, special deals on wine and a copy of our monthly magazine including tasting notes and food pairing recipes.
 Join the subscription or our mailing list to keep up to date on all things Wine, Food, Music and Fun.